 Peter Hulme read Spanish at Leeds and took his doctorate at Essex in Literature.
 He has taught at Essex since 1975.
 He was closely involved with the various Essex Sociology of Literature projects and their many publications.
 His research interests centre on the relationships between literature, travel writing, anthropology, and colonialism, especially in the Caribbean, and on postcolonial studies in its widest sense.

-His current research project - supported by the AHRC - is: American Tropics: Towards a Literary Geography.
+His current research project - supported by the Leverhulme Trust - is: Tropical Town: Pan-American Writing in New York, 1910-1925.